Part 6 of 10 in our Complete Guide to Secure Remote Access in Retail.

 The issue is that not all security tools have the ability to work across multiple platforms, operating systems, and devices, thus leaving them vulnerable.
 Choosing remote security tools that offer cross-platform compatibility and connectivity ensures that transactions and other actions are done safely.
 In addition to having these capabilities, it’s helpful to use one consolidated remote access solution versus many.
 The more solutions being used, the more costly, and the more vulnerable a system can be.

 Building off of the demand for eCommerce and mobile devices is the increasing use of the cloud.
 The cloud is basically a web-hosted POS system that retailers use when customers make online purchases.
 They can also be used to store data.

 Cloud computing is big business, too, with cloud vendor revenue estimated at $258 billion in 2018, and expected to grow.

 While the cloud is an efficient way for retailers to store and manage data, it also presents another way for attackers to test POS security, especially as retailers scale.
-Netop Remote Control is one remote access tool that offers comprehensive cloud security in the following ways:
+Impero Connect is one remote access tool that offers comprehensive cloud security in the following ways:

 - Deploys client, server, and gateway modules 100 percent on-premise